Judge Moore’s Letter to Sean Hannity (Video)

 Judge Moore’s Letter to Sean Hannity Video – Bill Still

-s the recent accusations against Judge Roy Moore begin to fall apart, Moore published an open letter to Fox show host Sean Hannity late yesterday.
+As the recent accusations against Judge Roy Moore begin to fall apart, Moore published an open letter to Fox show host Sean Hannity late yesterday.

 Although I did not see this letter until today, it comports with the tone of my report of last night, #1889 as far as we cannot allow voters to be driven by a carefully-constructed media attack of totally false allegations based on flimsy – and in this case, bogus – here-say evidence to disqualify a political candidate a few weeks before an election.